 Each PhD researcher is assigned to two (co)supervisors (promotors), a daily supervisor (if applicable) and a doctorate committee.
 This supervisory team will follow and monitor the PhD researcher throughout the four-year.
 EGSL has defined three main moments of evaluation: at the end of the first, probationary, year, and in the 28th month and the 40th month after the start of the second phase appointment.
 Each evaluation is made by the doctorate committee.

 Promotor and daily supervisor

-In the Training and Supervision Plan, specific arrangements about guidance are laid down.
+In the Training and Supervision Plan specific arrangements about the guidance are laid down.